 Sets of a sole member with a zero inprestral ancessure (i.e. having no inprestor in accordance with the definition of a given set) can not be kollitophyletic or schizophyletic.
 At the same time, such singleton sets can be eno- and holophyletic (if descendants of the sole member are unknown) or mero- and paraphyletic (if descendants of the sole member are known).
 De facto there are not two but three phyletic states in the row kollitophyletic groups - schizophyletic groups.
-These sets of a sole member having zero inprestral ancessure are the third state in this row-atomophyletic groups (Fig. 5).
+These sets of a sole member having zero inprestral ancessure are the third state in this row-atomophyletic groups (if a term is needed there).
 Kollitophyletic groups always have both rendestral and inprestral ancessures.
 For a schizophyletic group always at least a rendestral ancessure exists.
 For an atomophyletic groups neither inprestral nor rendestral ancessures exist (there is neither inprestor nor rendestor).

-Singleton sets, the definition of which allows the inclusion of the ancestors of the only member, have a linear inprestral ancessure (i.e. from the inprestor to the member of the group; Fig. 5).
-Therefore, such groups can be divided into kollitophyletic and schizophyletic, depending on whether or not the group is capable of including all members of the inprestral ancessure if they became known (Fig. 5).
+Singleton sets, the definition of which allows the inclusion of the ancestors of the only member, have a linear inprestral ancessure (i.e. from the inprestor to the member of the group).
+Therefore, such groups can be divided into kollitophyletic and schizophyletic, depending on whether or not the group is capable of including all members of the inprestral ancessure if they became known.

-The term holophyletic was preferred here because of the number of meanings of the term monophyletic, both definitional and etymological.
-As already noted, a monophyletic group defined as "the ancestor plus all its descendants" has the very limited application if we take the definition literally-only the groups having more than one member where both the ancestor and all its descendants are discovered (monophyletic group sensu strictissimo/euphyletic group).
-Actually, phylogenetic taxonomists use it in the more loose sense (monophyle sensu stricto), probably the same as holophyletic group as it was defined here.
-Evolutionary taxonomists use it probably in the same sense as kollitophyly (monophyly sensu lato).
-As there was no differentiation between known and unknown organisms relatively to the phyletic states before, additional confusion arose.
+The term holophyly was preferred here because of the number of meanings of the term monophyly, both definitional and etymological.
+Evolutionary taxonomists use it probably in the same sense as kollitophyly.
+Phylogenetic taxonomists use it in the stricter sense, probably the same as holophyly as it was defined here.
+As there was no differentiation between known and unknown members relatively to the phyletic terms before, additional confusion arose.
 This confusion allows the term monophyly to be treated as a synonym of enophyly or kollito-enophyly or to cover both eno- and merophyly.
-It is quite attractive to treat monophyly in the latter sense ("descendants of one ancestor"/"belonging to a single phylon"; sensu latissimo) opposite to polyphyly, although it extremely reduces the term's usefulness.
-Haeckel, who introduced the concepts monophyly and polyphyly (Haeckel 1866), also used them as antonyms and, notably, did not reject the possibility of multiple origins of known life (e.g. Haeckel 1866 p.
+It is quite attractive to treat monophyly in the latter sense ("descendants of one ancestor") opposite to polyphyly, although it extremely reduces the term's usefulness.
+Haeckel, who introduced the concepts monophyly and polyphyly (Haeckel 1866), also used them as antonyms and, notably, did not reject the possibility of multiple origins of life (e.g. Haeckel 1866 p.
 198; 1868 p.
 347; 1873 p.
 371; 1894 p.
 89; see Dayrat 2003 and Rieppel 2010 for review).
 In such views the terms polyphyly, as it was defined here, and monophyly, as its antonym, were applicable.
-Despite all this, it is still possible to treat monophyly as the synonym of holophyly (as the latter was defined here) and the definition of holophyletic group used here can also be treated definition of monophyly [sensu stricto].
-Although, the term, then, became misleading and the etymology is violated.
-It can not be deduced from Ancient Greek μ óvo ς [mónos] ("one", "alone", "only", "sole", "single") like in the cases of monophyletic group sensu strictissimo (it is exactly one phylon) or sensu latissimo (members of the group belong to one phylon) as the meaning of the term is exactly "whole", "entier" (Ancient Greek ŏλο ς [hólos]) both in relation to known organisms and in relation to unknown members of the ancessure.
+Despite all this, it is still possible to treat monophyly as the synonym of holophyly (as the latter was defined here).

 Figure 4.
-The diagram of the relationships of phyletic states among themselves.
+The diagram of the relationships of "phyly" among themselves.
 Coloured hexagons represent known group members.
 Grey hexagons represent the known organisms outside the group.
 The groups: on all three trees on the left are enophyletic; on all two trees on the right are merophyletic; on all three trees above are kollitophyletic; on all two trees below are schizophyletic.
-Atomophyly is not shown.
 The colour of the hexagons and borders around each tree matches the colour of the segment of the vertical half of the diagram.
-Examples of five types of groups shown: holophyletic-mammals (Mammalia), birds (Aves); para-enophyletic-choanomonads (Choanomonada; as the rendestor of choanomonads and metazoans had a collar and was a monad, i.e. is inside the definitional borders of choanomonads); schizoenophyletic-TSAR grouping (see below); para-merophyletic-reptiles (Reptilia); schizo-merophyletic-warm-blooded animals (Homotherma).